-Bobbi Kristina Brown's Ex Nick Gordon Dead at 30
+Bobbi Kristina Brown's Former Boyfriend Nick Gordon Dead at 30

 He continued, "You we're best friend and I never in a million years thought I'd be writing this for my ACE I was there through every step we all love you no matter what and we'll all stay strong for you , New Years didn't have to start like this and you just told me you HAD to see me for New Years but I'm blessed I got to talk to you last night you will forever be my best friend nobody will ever take your place."

-Beginning in 2012, Gordon made headlines for his relationship with Brown.
+Beginning in 2012, Gordon made headlines for his relationship with Brown, who had once called him a "big brudder," particularly since he lived with Brown and her famous mom after the singer took him in.

 Just over a month after announcing their engagement, Gordon denied they were dating or engaged.
 Then, in January 2014, Brown and a rep claimed they were married.
 However, Bobby Brown's attorney later said Bobbi and Nick had never wed.

+In January 2015, Bobbi was hospitalized after being found unresponsive in a bathtub and died that July at 22 years old.
+The following year, Gordon was found legally responsible for her death in a default judgment after failing to appear in court for a lawsuit filed against him by Brown's estate.
+He was subsequently ordered to pay more than $36 million to her family.

+He denied any wrongdoing in her death and was never criminally charged in the case.
+In recent years, Gordon was back in the headlines for several arrests, though charges were later dropped.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.